-Personally, I am a big fan of including resistance bands within my workouts and many of my readers have been asking this question again and again, “what’s so special about using resistance bands?”.
+Personally, I am a big fan of including resistance bands within my workouts and students have been asking this question again and again, “what’s so special about using resistance bands?”.
 Here is the answer:

-Resistance bands primarily work on the principle of “Linear Variable Resistance”, it means the resistance load changes at different point of time.
+Resistance bands primarily work on the principle of “Linear Variable Resistance”, it means the resistance changes at different point of range.

 For example: Suppose you are trying to do Lateral raise for shoulders with a resistance band.
-The bottom position has the minimum resistance and as you move your hand laterally upwards the resistance increases.
+The bottom position has the minimum resistance and resistance increases as you move your hand laterally upwards.

 This is a very unique benefit of training with resistance bands, the resistance is lowest at the beginning and increases as you reach to the full range of motion.